m1212e/videoPresentation/README.md

 parcel ./index.html
 ```
 and visit http://localhost:1234/ to see your presentation running.
+You can navigate through your presentation by left/right clicking with your mouse.

 ### Todos
  - Solving the black flashes between slides